Tommy Prince: Anzio

-When Prince returned to the Force positions and made his report, Lt.
-Col. Gilday asked Prince about the identity of the Italian farmer who had been observed near his position.
+When Prince returned to the Force positions and made his report, Gilday asked Prince about the identity of the Italian farmer who had been observed near his position.
 When Prince replied that it was himself in disguise, Gilday pointed out to Prince that if he had been apprehended by the Germans while in the peasant clothes, he would have been executed as a spy.

 For this action he was awarded the Military Medal, his citation reading (in part) "Sergeant Prince's courage and utter disregard for personal safety were an inspiration to his fellows and a marked credit to his unit."
-Gilday's decision to recommend Prince for this medal immediately launched the reputation of Tommy Prince among the soldiers in the 1st Special Service Force as well as in other Allied units.
+Gilday's decision to recommend Prince for this medal immediately launched the reputation of Prince among the soldiers in the Force as well as in other Allied units.

 During the Anzio campaign, Prince would change his boots and don moccasins which he carried in his backpack whenever requiring silent movement.
 He would reportedly sneak past German security guards at night and enter enemy sleeping locations, leaving messages or warnings, stealing boots, and sometimes using his knife to dispatch an enemy soldier.
 These psychological warfare attacks earned the nickname of "Geist" ("ghost" in English) or "Teufel" ("devil" or "demon" in English) from the German soldiers.

 Prince would also maintain a regular sniping schedule at Anzio, under his own initiative.
 He would venture out at night into no-man's land between the opposing armies, choose a hidden vantage point, and target any German who wandered within his sights.

 On one occasion he went searching for a German sniper who had been targeting the Force positions.
 The two ace snipers exchanged fire in a personal duel, with Prince eventually shooting the German who fell dead from a tree.

 Before long, the German division opposing the 1st Special Service Force had retreated nearly two and a half miles away from direct contact, apparently shaken by the night activity of the Devil's Brigade.